revosystems/slate/source/includes/_intouch.md

 ```
 ## Stores
 #### `GET stores`
-Returns a list of the stores from a specified account.
+Returns a list of the stores from a specified POS username.

 Body Field  | Description
 ---------|---------